UtahJimmy/utahjimmy.github.io/_projects/4_project.md

 ![header](http://sci.utah.edu/~jimmy/website/eurorack/l1.jpg)
 {: refdef}

-In the spirit of over-engineering absolutely everything, I opted to go with a linear power supply.
+In the spirit of over-engineering everything, I opted to go with a linear power supply.
 I found [L-1](http://l-1.su/Power.html) recommended on [MW](https://www.muffwiggler.com/forum/viewtopic.php?t=128163) and decided it would be fun to build on my own from a kit.
-On receipt, I was pretty disappointed with the non-name component quality, and the power distribution boards had a missing trace, so I had to jumper some of the grounds.
-I bought a bunch of replacement caps, thicker guage wire, and better heatsinks to increase chances for success.
-In the end everything powered on fine and worked!
+On receipt, I was pretty disappointed with the no-name components, undersized thermal fuse and heatsinks, and the fact that the power distribution boards had a missing trace.
+I needed to jumper some of the grounds, buy a bunch of replacement caps, thicker guage wire, and better heatsinks to increase chances for success.
+In the end everything powered on fine and worked, but I'd have been better off buying a Condor power supply or something.

 {:refdef: style="text-align: center;"}
 ![header](http://sci.utah.edu/~jimmy/website/eurorack/psu.jpg)